 There are a variety of techniques and procedures that can help ease tension throughout labor.
 Here are a few you may want to discuss with your doctor or midwife:

-- Birth ball and/or peanut ball – Can help open up the pelvis and help mama find a comfortable position while laboring
+- Birth ball – Can help open up the pelvis and help mama find a comfortable position while laboring

 - Breathing techniques such as the Bradley Method